instantOS/instantos.github.io/faq.md

 Patching instantWM is also problematic because you'll manually have to apply updates and providing support for a copy with modified source code it difficult.
 A more traditional runtime config file for hotkeys is being worked on.

+## Is feature X planned

+Maybe.
+Have a look at our [roadmap](https://github.com/instantOS/instantOS/projects/1).
+If it's not there request it by opening a feature-request issie on github or talking to people in the [community](https://instantos.io/support).

 ## Calamares